Embarcadero/pa-radserver-docker/README.md

 The `config.sh` script will restart apache automatically.

 The Solutions directory contains possible usage scenarios for using the pa-radserver Docker image.
 The Custom-RAD_Server-Module solution is for the scenario in which the user has a custom module they want to deploy to RAD Server.
 The custom endpoint resource module needs to be in the same directory as the Dockerfile when the `build-run.sh` script is called.

-Usage: `./build-run.sh [db host] [port] [module file name]`
 ```
 ./pull.sh
+./build-run.sh [db host] [port] [module file name]
 ./build-run.sh yourhost.com 3050 samplemodule.so
 ```

 The Example-Child-Image solution is for the scenario in which the user wants to add other items to the docker image.
 The user can add apt packages other custom items through the Dockerfile.

-Usage: `./build-run.sh [db host] [port] [module file name]`
 ```
 ./pull.sh
+./build-run.sh [db host] [port] [module file name]
 ./build-run.sh yourhost.com 3050 samplemodule.so
 ```

 _This software is Copyright © [Embarcadero Technologies, Inc.](https://www.embarcadero.com/)_